Why the Carrier Phase Matters

-That is why formulators often ask whether carboxymethyl cellulose (CMC) or an HA-based companion phase makes more sense.
+That is why formulators often compare carboxymethyl cellulose (CMC) with a hyaluronic acid (HA)-based carrier phase.
 In practice, the better choice depends on the product logic rather than on a simple material preference.

 What CMC Contributes